-What is a “security freeze” on my credit report?
+What does it mean to put a security freeze on my credit report?

-Only a limited number of entities can see your file while a freeze is in place, including existing creditors, certain government entities like child support agencies, and companies that monitor your credit file at your direction to prevent fraud.
+Only a limited number of entities can see your file while a freeze is in place, including:

 - Creditors of accounts you currently hold

 - Certain government entities like child support agencies

 - Companies that you’ve hired to monitor your credit file

 Forty-seven states and the District of Columbia have laws that govern the procedures and requirements for security freezes and how much you can pay for them.
 For the remaining states (Alabama, Michigan, and Missouri), the nationwide credit reporting companies have voluntarily given residents the opportunity to place freezes.
 Freezes are generally free for victims of identity theft to place, and in some states to lift.
 Others may be charged a fee.